 |Nikon D3 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2290||81|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 5D Mark III provides a higher video resolution than the D3S.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 5D Mark III provides a higher video resolution than the D3S.
 It can shoot video footage at 1080/30p, while the Nikon is limited to 720/24p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D Mark III and the D3S are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 5D Mark III and Nikon D3S in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Canon 5D Mark III and Nikon D3S along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 5D Mark III (⇒ rgt)||optical||YES||3.2||1040||fixed||no||8000||6.0||no||no|

 |Nikon D3S (⇒ lft)||optical||YES||3.0||921||fixed||no||8000||11.0||no||no|

 |Canon 6D Mark II (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.5||no||no|

 |Canon 5D Mark IV (⇒ lft | rgt)||optical||YES||3.2||1620||fixed||YES||8000||7.0||no||no|